-The consolidated financial statements of AVROBIO, Inc. as of December 31, 2023 and 2022, and for each of the two years in the period ended December 31, 2023, appearing in this prospectus, have been audited by Ernst & Young LLP ("EY"), independent registered public accounting firm, as stated in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of AVROBIO, Inc. as of December 31, 2023 and 2022, and for each of the two years in the period ended December 31, 2023, appearing in this registration statement of which this prospectus forms a part, have been audited by Ernst & Young LLP ("EY"), independent registered public accounting firm, as stated in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.

-The financial statements of Tectonic Therapeutic, Inc. (now known as Tectonic Operating Company, Inc.) as of December 31, 2023 and 2022, and for the years then ended, included in this prospectus, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report.
+The financial statements of Tectonic Therapeutic, Inc. (now known as Tectonic Operating Company, Inc.) as of December 31, 2023 and 2022, and for the years then ended, included in this registration statement of which this prospectus forms a part, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report.
 Such financial statements are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.